bevyengine/bevy/.github/ISSUE_TEMPLATE/bug_report.md

 ## Bevy version and features

 - The release number or commit hash of the version you're using.
-- If you're not using default features, the combination of bevy features you are using.
+- If you're not using default features, the combination of bevy's cargo features you are using.

 ## \[Optional\] Relevant system information